TMJ appliances

 Symptoms

-The symptoms of the temporomandibular joint disorder may vary from one patient to another.
-Below are the common symptoms:
+The symptoms of the temporomandibular joint disorder may vary from

 - Persistent headaches and migraines